atcrane9/ISIA-Apparatus/README.md

 ## Hardware

 All files were printed using a Prusa i3 MKS3\
+Painter's tape was put on print bed to increase print adhesion with bed
+* Make sure tape is completely flat
+* No gaps between tape pieces
+* If tape tears when removing print, replace with new piece

 Nozzles used were either 0.4mm or 0.6mm, depending on specific part (Instructions for changing the nozzles [here](https://help.prusa3d.com/article/changing-or-replacing-the-nozzle-mk2-5-s-mk3-s-mk3-5-s_2069))
 * **<ins>Must</ins>** be printed using **<ins>0.4mm nozzle</ins>**
   * [Cap](STL_Files/ISIA_Cap.stl)